chrishrtmn/dev-environment/README.md

 ## 12. Drupal

-Set up a Drupal 7 environment or use my [Quickstart](http://google.com) repo for a quick and painless setup with the use of Drush to update modules.
+Set up a Drupal 7 environment or use my [boilerplate-drupal](https://github.com/chrishrtmn/boilerplate-drupal) quickstart theme for a quick and painless setup with the use of Drush to update modules.

 ### Permissions